 When venture lenders take stock warrants and your startup then has an exit, they will walk away with a small portion of equity in your business with huge upside.

-Therefore, it’s a good strategy to dilute equity as late in the game as possible, and these days, there are plenty of non-dilutive growth capital options that can help you delay dilution.
+Therefore, it’s a good strategy to dilute equity as late in the game as possible, and these days, there are plenty of non-dilutive growth capital options that can help you delay equity dilution in your early stages.

-Another benefit to delaying a venture debt deal with equity warrants is the additional leverage you can bring into negotiations with venture capital investors, which can help you increase your valuation.
+Waiting to accept stock warrants once your business is further along gives you more leverage you can bring into future negotiations with venture capital investors, which can help you increase your valuation.
 And with a higher startup valuation, warrants will account for a smaller a percentage of the company on a pro rata basis.

 Learn more about debt financing for startups